Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Abstract

 \section{Abstract}

-We find probability error bounds for approximations of functions $f$ in a separable reproducing kernel Hilbert space $\cH$ with reproducing kernel $K$ on a base space $X$, firstly in terms of finite linear combinations of functions of type $K_{x_i}$ and then in terms of the projection $\pi^n_x$ on $\Span\{K_{x_i} \}^n_{i=1}$, for random sequences of points $x=(x_i)_i$ in the base space $X$.
-Previous results demonstrate that, for sequences of points $(x_i)_{i=1}^\infty$ constituting a so-called \emph{uniqueness set}, the orthogonal projections $\pi^n_x$ to $\Span\{K_{x_i} \}^n_{i=1}$ converge in the strong operator topology to the identity operator.
-The main result shows that, for a given probability measure $P$, letting $P_K$ be the measure defined by $\de P_K(x)=K(x,x)\de P(x)$, $x\in X$, and $\cH_P$ denote the reproducing kernel Hilbert space that is the operator range of the nonexpansive operator
+We find probability error bounds for approximations of functions $f$ in a separable reproducing kernel Hilbert space $\cH$ with reproducing kernel $K$ on a base space $X$, firstly in terms of finite linear combinations of functions of type $K_{x_i}$ and then in terms of the projection $\pi^n_x$ on $\Span\{K_{x_i} \}^n_{i=1}$, for random sequences of points $x=(x_i)_i$ in $X$.
+Given a probability measure $P$, letting $P_K$ be the measure defined by $\de P_K(x)=K(x,x)\de P(x)$, $x\in X$, our approach is based on the nonexpansive operator

-where the integral exists in the Bochner sense, under the assumption that $\cH_P$ is dense in $\cH$ any sequence of points sampled independently from $P$ yields a uniqueness set with probability $1$.
+where the integral exists in the Bochner sense.
+Using this operator, we then define a new reproducing kernel Hilbert space, denoted by $\cH_P$, that is the operator range of $L_{P,K}$.
+Our main result establishes bounds, in terms of the operator $L_{P,K}$, on the probability that the Hilbert space distance between an arbitrary function $f$ in $\cH$ and linear combinations of functions of type $K_{x_i}$, for $(x_i)_i$ sampled independently from $P$, falls below a given threshold.
+For sequences of points $(x_i)_{i=1}^\infty$ constituting a so-called uniqueness set, the orthogonal projections $\pi^n_x$ to $\Span\{K_{x_i} \}^n_{i=1}$ converge in the strong operator topology to the identity operator.
+We prove that, under the assumption that $\cH_P$ is dense in $\cH$, any sequence of points sampled independently from $P$ yields a uniqueness set with probability $1$.
 This result improves on previous error bounds in weaker norms, such as uniform or $L^p$ norms, which yield only convergence in probability and not almost certain convergence.
 Two examples that show the applicability of this result to a uniform distribution on a compact interval and to the Hardy space $H^2(\DD)$ are presented as well.